For one month I digitally teamed up with like-minded spirits for a Mandarin learning challenge. This is what I learned.

 Many China documentaries made by westerners fail insofar that they are deep-rooted in prejudices (and often ignorance) and choose the moral high ground.
 Most importantly, they don’t bring any new insights.

-Ruben Terlou cannot help but see China through the eyes of a westerner, but at least he makes a serious effort of NOT judging and throwing his opinion in people’s faces.
+Ruben Terlou cannot help but see China through the eyes of a westerner, but at least he makes a serious effort of leaving judgement to the viewers.
 But there’s more that makes him stand out from journalists and filmmakers that cover China:

 He holds back his opinion and allows people to tell their stories